-I’ve read Dune for the first time 5 years ago.
-I finished it the day Iain Banks died.
-The entire series became one of my favorite reading experiences.
-I tried some of Herbert’s other books too – they all proved to be duds, except for Soul Catcher.
+I’ve read Dune for the first time 7 years ago.
+A year later, I finished Chapterhouse on the day Iain Banks died.
+I loved the series so much, I tried some of Herbert’s other books too – they all proved to be duds, except for Soul Catcher.
 I even read what Brian Herbert and Kevin J. Anderson concocted as what was supposed to be the finale, Dune 7 – the so-so Hunters of Dune and the god-awful Sandworms of Dune.

 Rereading is always a risk, and I hardly do so.
 Taste evolves.
 The thing is: when I first read Dune, I wasn’t that well versed in science fiction.
-I’d read about 5 Culture novels by Banks, Anathem by Stephenson, maybe the Foundation trilogy.
+I’d read about 5 Culture novels, Anathem by Stephenson, maybe the Foundation trilogy.
 I might have been easily impressed.
-Today, 5 years later, I’ve read a whole lot more of speculative fiction: about 240 titles says my Worlds Without End database.
+7 years later, I’ve read a whole lot more of speculative fiction: about 240 titles says my Worlds Without End database.
 I’ve tried to be broad in my approach, reading older stuff and newer stuff alike.
 Today, I’m a different judge.

 This time, I read the fantastic Folio Society edition, which has an excellent essay by Michael Dirda, and an interesting afterword by Brian Herbert.
 It’s good to see confirmed that Dune indeed was revolutionary.
 A book much longer than most other novels of its day – other titles were only a quarter to a third of Dune‘s 215,000 words.
 That meant an expensive book – “in excess of 5 dollars”, the highest retail price yet for any science fiction novel.
 And it was not only revolutionary because of its size – it was also an untold commercial succes.
 While initial sales were slow, it got the Nebula and Hugo awards, and by 1970 the book began to sell well.
 The sequels became bestsellers too, with sales running into the millions.
 By 1979 it sold over 10 million copies, and when David Lynch’s 1985 movie adaptation was released, Dune reached no. 1 on the New York Times bestseller list, 20 years after its first publication.
 Frank Herbert was “the first [science fiction] writer to obtain such high level of readership.”